Dmitry Alexeenko

 The interesting half is the orchestrator-worker pattern: one LLM call splits the task, dispatches sub-tasks to worker agents, then aggregates the results.
 Each worker has its own context, much smaller than a single monolithic agent would need.
 The hard part is the aggregation prompt — "here are four PR-like outputs from four sub-agents, merge them sensibly" is not something a model does well by default.
 The harness has to give the orchestrator the right primitives (the diff, the test results, the verifier scores) and ask a precise question.

 Budget enforcement is where I got it wrong.
 My task tool exposes maxIterations and tokenBudget as parameters a parent agent can set on a child.
-They look like first-class controls.
-They aren't. executeSubagent accepted them, prefixed them with an underscore — the universal TypeScript signal for "I'm ignoring this on purpose" — and let the child fall through to the global 200-iteration cap.
+They look like first-class controls, but they aren't. executeSubagent accepted them, prefixed them with an underscore — the universal TypeScript signal for "I'm ignoring this on purpose" — and let the child fall through to the global 200-iteration cap.
 From the parent's perspective the budget was honored.
 From the runtime's perspective there was no budget at all.
 Any control surface a parent agent can set on a child needs to be checked inside the child's loop, after every LLM call and every tool result.
 Multi-agent systems amplify whatever you got wrong in the single-agent case.

 From what I've seen at work, parallelism wins.
 Two or three workers with small contexts cost less in tokens than one big agent with a giant context, and they finish faster.
 The catch is that you only get that if your aggregation works and your budget controls are real.